By

 "I handle stress by staying organised and maintaining a positive attitude.
 When facing tight deadlines, I prioritise my tasks and break them down into manageable steps.
 I also find that regular exercise and short breaks throughout the day help me stay focused and energised."

-7. Can you describe a challenge you've faced and how you overcame It?
+7. Can you describe a challenge and how you overcame It?

 Share a specific example that highlights your problem-solving skills and resilience.